photoprism/photoprism-docs/docs/developer-guide/setup.md

 Questions?

 * Radomir Sohlich wrote a [pragmatic introduction to Makefiles](https://sohlich.github.io/post/go_makefile/) for Go developers.
-* We are using [Go Modules](https://github.com/golang/go/wiki/Modules) for managing our dependencies (new in 1.11).
+* we are using [Go Modules](https://github.com/golang/go/wiki/Modules) for managing our dependencies (new in 1.11).
-* If you never used Go before and would like to learn it, you are welcome to [reach out](mailto:hello@photoprism.app).
+* if you never used Go before and would like to learn it, you are welcome to [reach out](mailto:hello@photoprism.app).
 We might start organizing regular learning sessions for beginners in Berlin.
-* This guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths.
+* this guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths.

 ## Apple M1 and Raspberry Pi ##